-We have a tendency to focus on evidence that conforms to prior expectations, and subtlely exclude contrary data
+Subtle errors creep into analyses because we have a tendency to focus on evidence that conforms to prior expectations.
+It is very easy to exclude contrary data from an analysis without meaning to do so.

 It's interesting to look at the history of measurements of the charge of an electron, after Millikan.
 If you plot them as a function of time, you find that one is a little bit bigger than Millikan's, and the next one's a little bit bigger than that, and the next one's a little bit bigger than that, until finally they settle down to a number which is higher.